project-copilot/fit/step4-project-copilot-revision/README.md

 #### User story 4: Calculate my health status score
 - Semantic Description of the code for the User Story 4 using PR-Agent: [User story 4 - Semantic Description](/step4-project-copilot-revision/pr-agent/user-story-fit-6.md)

-### Semantic Validation of the Pull Request description using Project Copilot
+### Semantic Review of the Pull Request description using Project Copilot

 #### User story 2: Add the authentication to access the Google Fitness API
-- Semantic Validation of the User Story 2 using Project Copilot: [User story 2 - Semantic Validation](/step4-project-copilot-revision/project-copilot/user-story-fit-4.md)
+- Semantic Review of the User Story 2 using Project Copilot: [User story 2 - Semantic Review](/step4-project-copilot-revision/project-copilot/user-story-fit-4.md)

+#### User story 3: Calculate today's calories burned based on the number of steps
+- Semantic Review of the User Story 3 using Project Copilot: [User story 3 - Semantic Review](/step4-project-copilot-revision/project-copilot/user-story-fit-5.md)